 Meet Magnus Nilsson and Sweden’s best chefs

 Second perhaps only to the Swedish chef on the Muppet Show, Magnus Nilsson is Sweden’s number one celebrity chef.
-In an age when chefs are becoming more and more like rock stars, 34-year-old Nilsson very much looks the part, with his long, blonde hair and beard.
+In an age when chefs are becoming more and more like rock stars, Nilsson very much looks the part, with his long, blonde hair and beard.

 Having worked at L’Astrance and L’Arpège (both French, each with three Michelin stars) Magnus Nilsson took over the reins at Faviken (Fäviken in Swedish) in 2008.
-In 2012, the restaurant, which is remotely situated in Jämtland, in northwest Sweden, placed among The World’s 50 Best Restaurants.
+In 2012, the restaurant, remotely situated in Jämtland, in northwest Sweden, placed among The World’s 50 Best Restaurants.
 Nilsson has since earned two Michelin stars and starred in two Netflix series; "Chef's Table" and Anthony Bourdain's "Mind of a chef".

 In an interview with Los Angeles Time in May 2019, Magnus Nilsson announced that he was going to leave the restaurant.
 With Magnus leaving, the world-renowned restaurant Fäviken closed its doors at the end of 2019.